reachlin/k8s0/README.md

 ansible-playbook -i inventory/multi site.yml
 ```

+If you want to add a new worker node, please checkout the `worker.yml`.
+It's also used in `Vagrantfile.multi`.

+P.S, to use `kubectl` on a worker node, export env for the configure file: `export KUBECONFIG=/etc/kubernetes/kubelet-config.yml`.

 ## Features

 * Minimal kubernetes on travis for DevOps.

 * Include a local copy of all images, so kubernetes can be deployed without an internet connection.

-* All k8s components running as containers
+* All k8s components running as containers.

+* Support multiple nodes!

 ## Dev.
 Notes